RobertoAF/APIChallenge/README.md

 <h3>Step 2: Reverse</h3>
 <p>Challenge: Reverse a given string and return it.</p>
 <p>Approach: I formulated several solutions to the problem of reversing a string.
 Initially, I assumed that solution4 would be the most efficient.
-However, solution1 proved to be more efficient, which I ultimately implemented in my code to reverse the given string.</p>
+However, solution1 proved to be more efficient in reversing the given string.</p>

 ```python
 def solution1(string):